CanevottiAlessia/miR-RF/README.md

 This command creates the <output_RNAfold_file> file, which is the input for miR-RF.
 The <input_file> is a FASTA or a multi-FASTA file.

 **Important notes**:
 - The header/s in the FASTA file CANNOT contain values separated by "\t".
-Therefore, you can convert the header/s into a different format, by using the provided `format_headers.py` Python script:
+Therefore, you can convert the header/s into a different format, by using the provided `format_headers.py` Python script as:

 ```bash
 python3 format_headers.py <input_file> <output_file>
 ```
 It replaces single spaces ' ' and tabs '\t' into '_'.
 Any other separator will remain the same.

 - The header/s and the respective sequence/s must be different for each entry.
 Two or more miRNAs, even if they have different names, CANNOT have the same sequence.
-In order to process hairpins with different names, but the same sequence, you can execute the provided `group_same_sequences.py` Python script:
+In order to process this type of hairpins, you can execute the provided `group_same_sequences.py` Python script as:

 ```bash
 python3 group_same_sequences.py <input_file> <output_file>